apalmieri/Mapster/Configuration.md

     TypeAdapterConfig<SimplePoco, SimpleDto>.NewConfig().PreserveReference(false);

-### Settings inheritance

-Type mappings will automatically inherit for source types.
-Ie. if you set up following config.

-    TypeAdapterConfig<SimplePoco, SimpleDto>.NewConfig()
-        .Map(dest => dest.Name, src => src.Name + "_Suffix");

-A derived type of `SimplePoco` will automatically apply the base mapping config.

-    var dest = TypeAdapter.Adapt<DerivedPoco, SimpleDto>(src); //dest.Name = src.Name + "_Suffix"

-If you don't wish a derived type to use the base mapping, you can turn off by `AllowImplicitSourceInheritance`

-    TypeAdapterConfig.GlobalSettings.AllowImplicitSourceInheritance = true;

-And by default, Mapster will not inherit destination type mappings.
-You can turn on by `AllowImplicitDestinationInheritance`.

-    TypeAdapterConfig.GlobalSettings.AllowImplicitDestinationInheritance = true;

-Finally, Mapster also provides methods to inherit explicitly.

-    TypeAdapterConfig<DerivedPoco, DerivedDto>.NewConfig()
-        .Inherits<SimplePoco, SimpleDto>();

 ### Rule based settings

 To set the setting at a more granular level.
 You can use the `When` method in global settings.